 Blue Shield launched its suit accusing me of disclosing confidential information and demanding a court-imposed gag order a little over a year ago.
 Since then, we’ve fought over my motion to dismiss the suit under California’s anti-SLAPP law, which is intended to enable defendants to strike down early in the process lawsuits that target free speech activities and don’t have clear merit.

 I now have the judge’s ruling, and it’s terrible.
 She denied my motion, green-lighting the lawsuit.
-What led up to the decision was even worse.
+But what led up to the decision was even worse.
 After I submitted written testimony giving my defense to Blue Shield’s allegations, Blue Shield went to the judge and asked her not to look at or allow the public to see major portions of it.
 Blue Shield claimed, falsely, that the material consisted entirely of information I had learned from the company’s general counsel and that it was all attorney-client privileged.

 Incredibly, the judge granted the request.
 Based on nothing more than Blue Shield’s broad claims about the evidence, she sealed from her own and the public’s view everything that the company wanted buried.
 (Here’s what Blue Shield was allowed to remove from my testimony and supporting diary excerpts.)